ariellev/fullstack-tensor-flow/README.md

 ![alt Cloud](https://raw.githubusercontent.com/ariellev/fullstack-tensor-flow/master/images/blah-blah-cloud.png)

 ___
 <a name="private-registry">1.
-Depending on you docker engine this step may be obsolete.</a>
+Depending on the version of your docker engine this step may be obsolete.</a>
 <a name="jupyterlab" href="https://github.com/jupyterlab/jupyterlab">2.
 Jupyter Lab</a>
 <a name="docker-compose" href="https://docs.docker.com/compose/">3.
 Docker Compose</a>
 <a name="container-adoption-survey" href="https://portworx.com/2017-container-adoption-survey/">4.
 2017 Container Adoption Survey</a>